ssowinski/Irregular-verbs/README.md

 ## Clouser

 #####Capture Danger
-We have to be a little bit careful about capturing because of memory management Specifically, we don’t want to create a memory cycle
-Closures capture pointers (i.e. it keeps what they point to in memory) If a captured pointer points (directly or indirectly) back at the closure, that’s a problem Because now there will always be a pointer to the closure and to the captured thing Neither will ever be able to leave the heap
+We have to be careful about capturing because of memory management Specifically, we don’t want to create a memory cycle Closures capture pointers (i.e. it keeps what they point to in memory) If a captured pointer points (directly or indirectly) back at the closure, that’s a problem Because now there will always be a pointer to the closure and to the captured thing Neither will ever be able to leave the heap